clarice-wang/pcdc/README.md

 1. **Data Loading**:
    - Reads dancer preferences and choreographer ratings from separate CSV files
    - Parses desired dance ranges and experience levels
+   - Validates that all rated dancers exist in the dancer list
+   - Handles flexible dancer count requirements (ranges and options)

 2. **Matching Algorithm**:
+   - Identifies and excludes dancers rated poorly by >80% of choreographers
    - Respects dancers' "do not want" preferences (never assigns to these dances)
    - First pass: Assigns dancers to their "most wanted" dances
    - Second pass: Fills remaining spots with "okay with" preferences